camunda/camunda-docs-cawemo/content/technical-guide/third-party-libraries/iam/iam-frontend.md

   main:
     identifier: "frontend-third-party-libraries"
     parent: "iam-third-party-libraries"
-    pre: "Third-party libraries used by the Camunda IAM frontend"
+    pre: "Third-party libraries used by the Camunda Account frontend"

 ---

-This section covers third-party libraries used by the Camunda IAM frontend.
+This section covers third-party libraries used by the Camunda Account frontend.
 All of these libraries are required for core functionality.

 * [@babel/code-frame@7.8.3](https://github.com/babel/babel/tree/master/packages/babel-code-frame) (MIT)